civol/HDLRuby/README.md

 ### Declaring a system with an interface

 The interface of a system can be described anywhere in its body, but it is recommended to do it at its beginning.
-This is done by declaring input, output or inout signals of given data types as follows:
+This is done by declaring input, output, or inout signals of given data types as follows:

 ```ruby
 <data type>.<direction> <list of colon-preceded names>